iliapolo/pyci/README.md

 of issue creation.

 A version bump is a commit made to the setup.py file, replacing the current version with the new one.
-To determine the current version, PyCI runs the `python setup.py --version` command, to set the new version we use a regex to replace the 'version=' keyword argument.
+To determine the current version, PyCI runs the `python setup.py --version` command.
+Setting the new version is done a regex to replace the `'version='` keyword argument.
 This means that you cannot do any fancy things for this arg, like calculate stuff or invoke functions.
 Keep it simple and let PyCI manipulate and determine version numbers.